Exercises For Premature Ejaculation

 These muscles not only support your pelvic organs and ensure that your bladder and bowels function properly, they also help you maintain an erection by increasing blood flow into the penis.

 There are many reasons why your pelvic floor muscles can become weak and stop functioning properly over time.
 These include being unfit, overweight, or just general muscle weakening with age.
-As these muscles weaken, so does your ability to delay ejaculation, which eventually leads to PE.

 Generally speaking, there are 3 different pelvic floor exercises that you can do to strengthen your muscles.

-Back Squeeze Method
+1. Back Squeeze Method

 1. Begin by lying on your back.
 Place your hands flat on the floor with your knees bent and pointing upwards.